Knights Templar: Conduct, uniform and beards

 Bernard de Clairvaux and founder Hugues de Payens devised a specific code of conduct for the Templar Order, known to modern historians as the Latin Rule.
 Its 72 clauses laid down the details of the knights' way of life, including the types of garments they were to wear and how many horses they could have.
-Knights were to take their meals in silence, eat meat no more than three times per week, and not have physical contact of any kind with women, even members of their own family.
+Knights were to take their meals in silence, eat meat no more than three times per week, and not have physical contact of any kind with women, even members of their own families.
 A master of the Order was assigned "four horses, and one chaplain-brother, and one clerk with three horses, and one sergeant brother with two horses, and one gentleman valet to carry his shield and lance, with one horse".
 As the order grew, more guidelines were added, and the original list of 72 clauses was expanded to several hundred in its final form.

 The daily schedule of the order adhered to the canonical hours in the Rule of Saint Benedict, with communal prayers designated at specific hours throughout the day.
 Members unable to participate must recite the Lord's Prayer at the same hours.

 The knights wore a white surcoat with a red cross, and a white mantle also with a red cross; the sergeants wore a black tunic with a red cross on the front and a black or brown mantle.
 The white mantle was assigned to the Templars at the Council of Troyes in 1129, and the cross was most probably added to their robes at the launch of the Second Crusade in 1147, when Pope Eugenius III, King Louis VII of France, and many other notables attended a meeting of the French Templars at their headquarters near Paris.
 Under the Rule, the knights were to wear the white mantle at all times: They were even forbidden to eat or drink unless wearing it.